 Apart from the quirky hotel, Fjærland offers fabulous water activities on the fjord, hiking – on one of the many glaciers nearby if you like – as well as a hands-on glacier museum.
 On our first visit in 2000, Ötzi was visiting and my then 12-year-old and I got a close look at the remarkably well-preserved Bronze Age man found in the Alps some 20 years ago.

-This is not a sponsored post.
+Disclosure: Nope.
 We stayed a night in Mundal hotel as part of a family holiday.
 We stayed in the turret suite even.
-It wasn’t cheap.
-But absolutely wonderful.
+Cost an arm and a leg.
+But it was absolutely wonderful.

 Excellent.
 I hear the best time to visit Norway is in the Winter?
 Is that true?
 I’ve visited Stockholm in Autumn and that was amazing.
 Next time, I’m planning for Norway.